zushenyan/eng-note/verbs/common-verb-usage-and-collocation/README.md

 > Used to + infinitive

+It's mostly used without a story background.
 - `I used to have a cup of coffee every morning.`
 - `Did you use to have breakfast in the morning?`

 > Would + infinitive

+It's mostly used with a story background (e.g. `when`)
 - `When I was a student, I would often have a drink after school.`
 - `I would do sightseeings on weekends when I lived in Sydney.`